Scofield-Idehen/first_repo/README.md

-# first_repo
+##Python Dictionary
-This repo stores the program dictionary and i am creating it with python language
+*This program is about building a dictionary with python and we will be using the following to build a program.